The MBA curriculum prepares you to be a well-rounded leader who is ready to adapt to and lead through change. It is designed around five themes:

 Since strategy is an integrative discipline, it is by design that some of the topics discussed in this class overlap with the materials you have learned in other classes.
 Such overlapping helps you integrate different knowledge and to improve your understanding of the subject.

-Understand how business and life are conducted in diverse international settings by participating an optional Academic Global Immersion experience.
+Understand how business and life are conducted in diverse international settings by participating in the Global Practicum experience.
 Get firsthand insights into global business practices, cultural nuances, and economic environments.
 Engage with local business leaders, visit multinational corporations, and explore the challenges and opportunities of conducting business across borders.
 You'll build valuable international networks and develop a deeper appreciation for global business dynamics as you navigate in an increasingly interconnected world.